 The M41ST85Y/W Serial TIMEKEEPER®/Controller SRAM is a low power 512-bit, static CMOS SRAM organized as 64 words by 8 bits.
-A built-in 32.768 kHz oscillator (external crystal controlled) and 8 bytes of the SRAM (see Table 8, page 18) are used for the clock/calendar function and are configured in binary coded decimal (BCD) format.
+A built-in 32.768 kHz oscillator (external crystal controlled) and 8 bytes of the SRAM (see Table 2., page 14) are used for the clock/calendar function and are configured in binary coded decimal (BCD) format.
+An additional 12 bytes of RAM provide status/control of Alarm, Watchdog and Square Wave func-

 An additional 12 bytes of RAM provide status/control of Alarm, Watchdog and Square Wave functions.
 Addresses and data are transferred serially via a two line, bi-directional I2C interface.
 The built-in address register is incremented automatically after each WRITE or READ data byte.
 The M41ST85Y/W has a built-in power sense circuit which detects power failures and automatically switches to the battery supply when a power failure occurs.
-The energy needed to sustain the SRAM and clock operations can be supplied by a small lithium button-cell supply when a power failure occurs
+The energy needed to sustain the SRAM and clock operations can be supplied by a small lithium button-cell supply when a power failure occurs.

 Functions available to the user include a non-volatile, time-of-day clock/calendar, Alarm interrupts, Watchdog Timer and programmable Square Wave output.
 Other features include a Power-On Reset as well as two additional debounced inputs (RSTIN1 and RSTIN2) which can also generate an output Reset (RST).
 The eight clock address locations contain the century, year, month, date, day, hour, minute, second and tenths/hundredths of a second in 24 hour BCD format.
-Corrections for 28,

-29 (leap year - valid until year 2100), 30 and 31 day months are made automatically.
+Corrections for 28, 29 (leap year - valid until year 2100), 30 and 31 day months are made automatically.